steelants/Livewire-DataTable/docs/usage.md

 # Usage

-SteelAnts DataTable allows you to create dynamic data tables using Laravel Livewire components.
+SteelAnts DataTable provides a Livewire component for displaying and managing dynamic data tables.

-The table can be powered by:
+You can use data from:

-- Eloquent queries
+- Eloquent models
 - Custom datasets

 ## Creating a DataTable Component

-Create a Livewire component that extends `DataTableComponent`:
+Create a Livewire component extending `DataTableComponent`.

+Example:

 ```php
 namespace App\Livewire;